 Postgraduate study options

-UWE Bristol has a thriving community of postgraduate students and offers both taught and research programmes in a wide range of disciplines.
-Courses vary in length depending on the qualification and the mode of study.
-Some build on previous study while others are open to graduates of any discipline or those with relevant work experience.
+We offer a range of online and offline, full-time or part-time, taught and research courses in a wide range of disciplines, varying in length depending on the qualification and the mode of study.
+Some build on previous study, while others are open to graduates of any discipline or those with relevant work experience.

 Taught Master's degrees